eutwt/versus/tests/testthat/_snaps/compare.md

       compare(a, b, by = where(is.numeric))
     Condition
       Error in `compare()`:
-      ! x Column names of `by` variables must be the same in both data frames i table_a names: x
+      !
+Column names of `by` variables must be the same in both data frames i table_a names: x
       i table_b names: g